sakura-knoll/abyss-lab/public/data/honkai3rd/ko-KR/weapons/lance-of-longinus.md

 ## Death of the Messiah

-[SP: 0][CD: 25s] Unleash a thrust dealing 50% ATK of Physical DMG.
+[SP 소모: 0][재사용 대기 시간: 25초] Unleash a thrust dealing 50% ATK of Physical DMG.
 Against enemies not in invincibility or Iron Body, this attack triggers a Throw to control enemies and deal 90% + 1400.0% ATK of Physical DMG.
 During certain enemy moves and when the active button in flashing, a Throw counter can be performed unconditionally, controlling enemies and dealing 20% + 800.0% ATK of Physical DMG (does not reset CD).
 The last hit of the Throw deals 50% bonus damage to shields.
 Asuka equip bonus: Charged ATK, "Mind, Matching, Moment", and Ultimate finisher deal 15.0% bonus Total DMG and have 15% bonus Crit Rate.

 ## Etz Hayim